153957/time-lapse/README.md

 The ffmpeg utility is controlled via the ffmpeg-python wrapper.

+# Installation

+This package requires the `ffmpeg` tool to be installed.
+Moreover, it should be installed with the `--enable-libfreetype` option.
+Additionally `graphviz` should be installed to visually inspect the graph from in to output.
+When using homebrew use:

+    brew install ffmpeg --with-freetype
+    brew install graphviz

+Then install this package:

+    pip install -e .

 # Codec

 For near-universal compatibility the H.264 codec is used.
 The following